minifigmaster125/minifigmaster125.github.io/src/posts/2024-recap.md

 I started reading fantasy near the start of the year (Brandon Sanderson's _Stormlight Archive_), and it had me in a worldbuilding kick.
-I'm not much of a character designer, but was I was fond of this character's ... character.
+I'm not much of a character designer, but I was fond of this character's ... character.
 Learning worldbuilding and character design is certainly something I would like to spend more time doing.